jasonspiller/week-07-day-4-react-giphy/README.md

 ### Step 7: Search the Giphy API

-- With the API we're using, you don't need to register for an API key.
-Go ahead an look at the [documentation](https://github.com/Giphy/GiphyAPI) to determine the API's proper usage.
+- With the API we're using, you need to register for an API key, but luckily, it is free.
+You will find this is the case for many free to use APIs.
+Go ahead and look at the [documentation](https://github.com/Giphy/GiphyAPI) to determine the API's proper usage.
 - We're going to be searching the giphy API based on a word or phrase to return a collection of results.
 - Load in jQuery, and use it to make an HTTP request to the API search endpoint using the user's query.
 - Pass the data to the Results component to be displayed.